The average cost of roof shingles is between $7,500 and $15,000 for a 2,500-square-foot roof, or $3 to $6 per square foot installed.

 Wood Roof Shingles

 Wood shingles are a higher-end alternative to asphalt shingles, providing a classic, rustic aesthetic.
 Wood is energy-efficient and insulative, keeping indoor temperatures stable even as external temperatures rise and fall.
-However, wood roofing is higher maintenance than asphalt and may not be permitted in fire-prone areas.
+However, wood roofing requires more maintenance than asphalt and may not be permitted in fire-prone areas.

 Metal Roof Shingles

 Metal shingles, (also known as stamped metal roofing), is ideal for homeowners who don’t mind spending more on a new roof.
-The material is highly energy efficient and completely fire-resistant, making it a top choice for homes in hot, dry climates.
+The material is highly energy-efficient and completely fire-resistant, making it a top choice for homes in hot, dry climates.
+Read our article to find out the cost of a metal roof.

 Wood Shakes